pizza111/HappyFace/README.md

 Done:
 - Sign in with email (.createUser, .signIn, .signOut, .sendPasswordReset, .updateEmail, .updatePassword)
+- Sign in with Google (.signIn, .signOut)

 Left:
-- Sign in with Google
 - Sign in with Apple
 - Sign in anonymously
 - Firestore